Bouch04/raspberry-pi-pihole-dns-server/README.md

 ## Storage

-- Operating System hosted on SD card
+- Operating System hosted on NVMe SSD
-- Additional storage provided via NVMe SSD
+- SD card retained for auxiliary storage and backup use

 ---